Let’s talk about writing a project description.

 - Be sure to separate your projects into categories, so clients don’t have trouble finding the ones that are beneficial for them.
 For example, if you have done several projects for different industries (two projects for Nike and Puma, one for Pixar and Disney, three for tech startups), you can separate the projects according to the industry they belong in.

-Now that you are familiar with the tips that can help you create a Projects page, it’s time to get to typing and writing a project description.
+Now that you are familiar with the tips that can help you create a Projects page, it’s time to get to writing a project description.
 Prepare yourself; it will be a bumpy ride.

 To be able to write proper project descriptions, you need to know for whom you are writing them.
 Making potential clients’ profiles will help you define the tone and voice you’ll be using when writing a project description.